-TALLAHASSEE - The Florida Department of Health urges Floridians to take precautions to prevent carbon monoxide (CO) poisoning as winter weather reaches down into central areas of the state this week.
+TALLAHASSEE - The Florida Department of Health urges Floridians to take precautions to prevent carbon monoxide (CO) poisoning as there have been several recent incidents leading to hospitalizations and even deaths in Florida.

-As temperatures drop, the potential for CO poisonings rise.
-CO is a highly poisonous gas produced by burning fuels such as gasoline, natural gas, kerosene, charcoal and wood.
+Carbon monoxide poisoning is a year round threat, however as temperatures drop, the potential for CO poisonings rise.
+CO is a highly poisonous gas produced by burning fuels such as gasoline, natural gas, propane, kerosene, charcoal, and wood.
+CO from these sources can build up in enclosed or partially enclosed spaces.
 The risk of illness or death increases with the level of CO in the air and the amount of time exposed.
 Dangerous CO levels can result when home appliances are not properly maintained or when used incorrectly.

-"Improper use of generators or portable space heaters can silently poison you and your family without your knowledge." said Dr. Kendra Goff, State Toxicologist for the Florida Department of Health.
-"Carbon monoxide is a poisonous gas that can literally be fatal within minutes.
-It is invisible, tasteless, odorless and non-irritating which is why taking proper precautions is vital and having sufficient working CO detectors in your home is critical."
+"Carbon monoxide is a poisonous gas that can silently cause illness and death within minutes of exposure," said Dr. Kendra Goff, State Toxicologist for the Florida Department of Health.
+"It is invisible, tasteless, odorless and non-irritating, which is why taking precautions is vital and having sufficient working CO alarms in your home is critical.
+Proper use of generators, portable space heaters or gas grills can protect you and your family from the potential tragedy of an accidental poisoning."

-Since symptoms of CO poisoning are similar to those of the flu, food poisoning or other illnesses, you may not think CO poisoning is the cause.
-The common signs and symptoms include headache, nausea, weakness, abdominal discomfort/pain, dizziness and confusion.
-Other signs and symptoms may include blurred vision, numbness and tingling, ataxia (loss or lack of muscular coordination), irritability, agitation, chest pain, shortness of breath, palpitations, seizures and loss of consciousness.
+Since symptoms of CO poisoning are similar to those of the flu, food poisoning, or other illnesses, you may not think CO poisoning is the cause.
+The common signs and symptoms include headache, nausea, weakness, abdominal discomfort/pain, dizziness, and confusion.
+Other signs and symptoms may include blurred vision, numbness and tingling, ataxia (loss or lack of muscular coordination), irritability, agitation, chest pain, shortness of breath, palpitations, seizures, and loss of consciousness.

 Anyone who suspects symptoms of CO poisoning should go outside the home or building without delay and seek prompt medical attention.
 If a person has collapsed or is not breathing, call 911 for emergency medical assistance immediately from a safer location such as outside or from a neighbor's home.
-Children, pregnant women and individuals with heart conditions are most vulnerable.
+Children, pregnant women, and individuals with heart conditions are most vulnerable.